Brianzchen/key-commander/README.md

 # key-commander
-A centralised keyboard listener for parts of an application to subscribe to
+A centralised keyboard listener for parts of an application to subscribe to.

 Runs a single event listener for `keyup`, `keydown`, and `keypress` that can be subscribed to, and the functions you pass in will not be called unless all defined option criterias are satisfied.